asval211/king_county_housing_data/README.md

 On the final model, we removed the poor predictors and simplified our model.
 We kept 13 features - bedrooms, bathrooms, sqft_living, floors, condition, grade, yr_built, zipcode, grade * bath, lat, waterfront, long, and view - and received a train error around 191327, a test error around 190102, and an R-sqaure around 0.728.
 Our residual model did not change, our bin-error model showed us our errors for 9 out of 10 bins were less than $50,000, and our Q-Q Plot revealed our data was under-disperesed which means we reduced the number of outliers in our data.
 This is the model we suggest the Seattle real estate firm uses to predict housing prices.

 ## Results
 Our baseline model gave us a train error around 262419, a test error around 259878, and an R-sqaure around 0.488 -- this tells us sqft_living doesn't account for as much variance as we had originally expected.
-Our residual model showed us there were many outliers in the data and our bin-error model showed us the errors for a few bins were high, especially for houses in the top 10% price range.
+Our residual model showed us there were many outliers in the data.
 You will find our baseline model below:

 ![graph1](./images/simple_model.PNG)

 Our final model was simplified to 13 features - bedrooms, bathrooms, sqft_living, floors, condition, grade, yr_built, zipcode, grade * bath, lat, waterfront, long, and view.
 We received a train error around 191327, a test error around 190102, and an R-sqaure around 0.728.
-Our residual model shows less outliers than the baseline model, our bin-error model showed us our errors for 9 out of 10 bins were less than $50,000, and our Q-Q Plot revealed our data was under-disperesed which means we reduced the number of outliers in our data.
+Our residual model shows less outliers than the baseline model.
 You will find our final model below:

 ![graph2](./images/suggested_model.PNG)

 ## Conclusions

-We recommend:
+We conclude...
-* Focus on Adventure and Action genres.
-* The top five actors are Steve Carell, Neal H, Moritz, Jason Bateman, Dwayne Johnson, and Ben Stiller.
-The top five actresses are Bryce Dallas Howard, Emma Stone, Kristen Bell, Brie Larson, and Mizuki Sashide.
-* The top five directors are Pierre Coffin, Michael Bay, Rob Muir, Michael Colburn, and Neil Boultby.
-Choosing any of these would be a good idea.
-* The top five writers by average movie profit are Steve Carell, Jack Kirby, Gary Whitta, Rob Muir, and Amy Poehler.
-* Release the movie at the beginning of June.

-We plotted the most profitable genres by the month that they were released.
-In general, Adventure and Action do well any time, but it is best to release in June.
-We suspect that more people can go see movies during the summer so releasing at the beginning is a good move.
-Additionally, Thriller and Drama movies do well in October for Halloween.
-Romance movies make an appearance in the top five in February because of Valentine's day, but Action and Adventure are always a safe bet.

 ## For More Information